The short version

 - Are not licensed by any SA gambling board.

-- Do not run FICA verification to SA standards.
+- Do not run FICA verification to SA standards, which sounds like a perk until you try to withdraw.

 - Will accept your deposit but may refuse your withdrawal, and you have no SA regulator to complain to.